Della Pietra Foundation

 Vincent and Stephen Della Pietra have articulated clear values in their giving:

 On Public Universities: Stephen stated, "We chose to create the program at Stony Brook because we believe in the power of the public university to reach more students and inspire the next generation of great mathematicians."
-This reflects their commitment to maximizing educational impact through public institutions.
+This reflects their commitment to maximising educational impact through public institutions.

 On Stony Brook's Role: Stephen noted, "Stony Brook has proven to be the intellectual center of Long Island," explaining their sustained investment in the institution.